N-Tech01/bug-report-03/README.md

 > **Disclaimer**: This project is for educational purposes only.
-> **Note**: The page may still be functional and is included here for informational purposes.
+> **Note**: The vulnerability may still be functional and this is included here for informational purposes.

 ## Steps